16 Nov Resilience: Strategies for Difficult Times

 He currently serves on the board of directors at the Institute for Meditation and Psychotherapy, and is the president of the Mindfulness in Education Network.
 He has presented at TEDx conferences and his thoughts have appeared in the New York Times, The Washington Post, mindful.org, and elsewhere.
 He is the author of Child’s Mind (2010) Growing Up Mindful (2016) Raising Resilience (2017) and eight other books for parents, professionals and children, along with six sets of cards and therapeutic games, available in more than ten languages.
 He teaches at Harvard Medical School.

 This online workshop will give you instant access to 3.5 hours of video content, accessible via streaming on our website.
-You can view the course content in your own time.
-Note that access will expire 90 days after purchase.
+You can view the course content in your own time, there is no time limit on access.
 This course is based on experiential learning and practice, there is no need to download any PowerPoint slides or supplemental materials.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.